-6. Lack of Available Value-Based/Return-On-Investment Case Studies for using integrated geospatial and BIM solutions in infrastructure projects.
+6. Lack of Available Value-Based/Return-On-Investment Case Studies

+A major roadblock in the adoption of integrated geospatial and BIM technologies, as also mentioned above, is the lack of awareness of the technology.
+However, this lack of awareness arises due to the dearth of case studies which emphasize the value proposition, the return on investment and the need for using integrated geospatial and BIM solutions in infrastructure projects.
 While the AEC industry for the longest time has found it challenging to measure the return on investment on technology in infrastructure projects - however, there are still many ways in which the ROIs communicated to the broader ecosystem.
 For instance, an increase in productivity in terms of time and cost savings is a critical factor for assessing the benefit of an assisted tool/technology.
 Thus, the geospatial and BIM industry along with the AEC firms can play a strategic role in imparting the required knowledge via case studies and news articles to the government and policymakers on the benefits of accelerating technology use across the construction lifecycle to further the goal of resilience.